b0bh00d/multipart-backup/README.md

 # multipart-backup

-A Python script for macOS and (theoretically) Linux that utilizes `dd` to create incremental backups of entire partitions, regardless of their contents or filesystem.
+A Python script for macOS and Linux that utilizes `dd` to create incremental backups of entire partitions, regardless of their contents or filesystem.

 For example, after backing up a 1 GB partition into 100 MB chunks, the folder containing the backup may look like this: